Time to Raise Awareness and End Disease

 A Personal Connection: The Impact on My Family

 We have witnessed firsthand how the combination of skin conditions and mite infestations have affected our health.
-My father’s struggle with Lewy body dementia (a form of Parkinson’s with dementia) was directly linked to chronic exposure to mites, which ultimately triggered systemic health issues in our family.
+My father’s struggle with Lewy body dementia (Parkinson’s with dementia distinguished by onset of symptoms) was directly linked to chronic exposure to mites, which ultimately triggered systemic health issues in our family.

 While traditional treatments may address symptoms, they often overlook the root cause: mites.
 This could explain the rise in skin-related prescriptions and the growing number of chronic illnesses that are now affecting both humans and pets.